vdandar/etl-project/README.md

 Rebekah H.

 Included here are our 2 data files via Excel, Jupyter Notebook, and Technial Report.
 Please note, we did not upload the config file for security reasons.
-We additionally deleted the output that printed our connection at the beginning of the file since that included the credentials.
+We additionally deleted the output that printed our connection string at the beginning of the Jupyter Notebook file since that included the credentials.